-That’s why practicing gratitude makes so much sense.
-When we practice appreciating what we’ve got, instead of complaining about what we lack, we get to see really how much we have to be grateful for.
+That’s why practising gratitude makes so much sense.
+When we practise appreciating what we’ve got, instead of complaining about what we lack, we get to see really how much we have to be grateful for.
 I’m definitely not suggesting a blindly optimistic approach in which the bad things in your life are whitewashed or ignored.
 It’s much more a matter of where we place our focus and attention.
 Gratitude balances us and gives us hope.

 There are heaps of things to be grateful for: the sunshine, legs that work, friends who make us laugh, long hot baths, cups of tea, cuddles from our kids, chocolate & prosecco (yes, together!!)
 What’s on your list?

-And there are heaps of ways to practice gratitude.
+And there are heaps of ways to practise gratitude.
 Why not keep a gratitude journal in which you list things you are thankful for?
-I try & write down three things I’m grateful for each night before I go to sleep.
+I try to write down three things I’m grateful for each night before I go to sleep.
 I also like to challenge myself to find the hidden ‘luck’ in a situation when I’m really annoyed about something.
 It’s almost always there if you look hard enough.

 See you next month.

-First printing in the Chesterfield 1st Magazine
+First printed in the Chesterfield 1st Magazine